H0llyW00dzZ/crypto-rand/README.md

 > - **randBigInt**: Generates cryptographically secure random bigints with exactly the specified bit length.
 It ensures the most significant bit is set to 1 (to maintain the exact bit length) and the least significant bit is set to 1 (making it odd).
 This method is useful for cryptographic operations that require large random integers, and is used internally by `randPrime`.
 >
 > - **randExponential**: Generates random numbers following an [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) with rate parameter `lambda` (default: 1).
 The exponential distribution is commonly used for modeling time between independent events that occur at a constant average rate, such as arrival times, failure times, or waiting times in queuing theory.
 The mean of the distribution is 1/λ and the variance is 1/λ².
+>
+> - **randBytes/randBytesAsync with randFill parameter**: Both `randBytes` and `randBytesAsync` methods now support an optional `randFill` parameter (Node.js only).
+When `randFill=true`, the methods use [`crypto.randomFill`](https://nodejs.org/api/crypto.html#cryptorandomfillbuffer-offset-size-callback) instead of [`crypto.randomBytes`](https://nodejs.org/api/crypto.html#cryptorandombytessize-callback).
+This provides an alternative method for generating random bytes that may have different performance characteristics.
+The `randFill` parameter is ignored in browser environments and only works in Node.js where both `crypto.randomFillSync` and `crypto.randomFill` are available.

 ### Character Sets
 ```typescript